desombre/gh-actions-dem/README.md

 `runs-on` defines on what platform the actions should be run.
 This can be one or multiple platforms.
 These can be [hosted by github](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) or [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners).

-### Calling external actions
+### Calling external workflows

-Instead of running a command directly with `run`, you can also call another action using the `uses` keyword.
+Instead of running a command directly with `run`, you can also call another workflow using the `uses` keyword.
 This can be en external one found on the [marketplace](https://github.com/marketplace?type=actions) or an internal one.

-You can provide the action with inputs using the `with` keyword.
+You can provide the workflow with inputs using the `with` keyword.

+### Using composite actions

+Instead of re-using a whole workflow, you can use [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) to re-use actions in other workflows.

 ## Self-hosted runners